Home Education Research Publications Achievements Extra Activities Contact

 • Teaching (March 2021-2022) at North Gauhati College

-• Teaching Assistant (March 2022-Present) at School of Technology, Assam Don Bosco University
+• Teaching Assistant (March 2022-Present) at Assam Don Bosco University School of Technology

 Research Objective